Try Premium+ free for 7 days. Sign up and start learning now.

 Tune up and Clean up

-Once the string is in place and has some tension to it, it’s time to bright it up to pitch.
+Once the string is in place and has some tension to it, it’s time to bring it up to pitch.
 You can use a guitar tuner app for this.
+Always make sure to tune up towards the correct pitch, rather than down from a higher pitch.

-You can now clip off the dangly end of the string.
+Once the new string is in tune, you can clip off the dangly end of the string with wire cutters.

-A new guitar string will need stretching out before use, otherwise it will stretch as you play and constantly fall out of tune.
+Your new guitar string is now in tune, but there’s still something to do before you’re ready to play.
+A new guitar string will need stretching out before use.
+Otherwise, it will stretch as you play and constantly fall out of tune.

 Firmly grip the string and pull upwards, while securing the string with your other hand.
 Do this along the length of the string.
 Repeat this two or three times, retuning the string between each stretch.